JiaweiZhuang/old_cloud_GC/README.md

 [1] *Cloud Computing in Ocean and Atmospheric Sciences[M].
 Elsevier, 2016.* gives a nice overview of various cloud computing applications in our field.
 It doesn't tell you how to actually do cloud computing, though.

+[2] Consoles are excellent to start with.
+But as you become familiar with AWS, you might feel using the command line (https://aws.amazon.com/cli) is more efficient for managing your cloud servers.

+(Warning: Just like any other AWS documents, you are likely to see a lot of information that is totally unnecessary for a scientist to know, even for a computational scientist.)